At Home

 When preparing to use your computer for virtual classes/testing at home you need to test the equipment in use at your residence.

-1. Laptop or desktop computer: make sure it is up to date and in good working condition
+Laptop or desktop computer: Make sure it is up to date and in good working condition.

-2. Microphone: most laptops have built in microphones or an external microphone (such as a USB or headset can be used)
+Microphone: Most laptops have built in microphones or an external microphone (such as a USB or headset that can be used).

-3. Webcam: a camera may already be built into your laptop but as with a microphone you can use a USB external webcam as well.
+Webcam: A camera may already be built into your laptop but as with a microphone you can use a USB external webcam as well.

-4. Internet: either commercially provided or you can configure your phone to be a wireless hotspot.
+Internet: Either commercially provided or you can configure your phone to be a wireless hotspot.
 Many providers have been changing their policy concerning data caps.
 Contact your provider for more information.

 Tips for improving internet connectivity

 Moderate internet usage - Network capacity is shared by everyone in the home.
 If you are trying to connect to a Zoom meeting while someone else in the home is trying to download software or stream a movie, it may slow down your connection.
-Also, think about the device that might be using the internet in your home; cell phones, AI (Google Home assistant or Alexa) or gaming consoles may transmit data even when not in use.
+Also, think about the devices that might be using internet in your home; cell phone, AI (Google Home assistant or Alexa) or gaming consoles may tansmit data even when not in use.

-If none of this helps, you may want to consider upgrading your internet service to accommodate for the increased usage of your network resources.
+If none of this helps, you may want to consider upgrading your internet service to accommodate for the increased usage of your netowrk resources.

 Back to Questions